ms337/ms337/README.md

 Currently:

-- 🔭 I am working on project in generative deep learning.
+- 🔭 I am working on a project in generative deep learning.
 Aiming to launch by the end of August.

 In the last 6 months: